 I see a Hunch sits on your Back, from Notre-Dame?

 A flying carpet you have brought, you Aladdin?”

 “It’s so confusing, who are you?”

-In that moment, when time slowed down, the two looked at each other confused and answered, together … “I have … a very good memory.
+In that moment, the two looked at each other confused and answered, both at the same time … “I have … a very good memory.
 I can remember all the names … but I cannot tell … which one is mine…”

 Suddenly the guy remembers that in his bag there was the magic lamp.
 He didn’t have any use for it yet.
 Now was the time!
 He rubs it 3 times, and then the grand spirit of the lamp comes out, filling the small room where they were.
-Together, the guy and the girl looked up to the spirit of the lamp and said: “My dear genie… I grew up … with sooo many stories.
-With so many wonderful people around me.
-I learned to speak as they spoke, to act as they acted, to think as they thought.
-I learned all their names, but … I forgot mine… My dear genie, what is my name?”
+And then the guy and the girl looked up to the spirit of the lamp and said: “My dear genie… we have one wish, but one wish … we grew up … with sooo many stories.
+With so many wonderful people around us.
+We learned to speak as they spoke, to act as they acted, to think as they thought.
+We learned all their names, but … we forgot ours… My dear genie, what is my name?”

-The spirit of the lamp looked down, smiling, to the two beautiful people in front of him, and answered: “I live to fulfill other people’s wishes.
+The spirit of the lamp looked down, smiling, to the two beautiful … and confused … people in front of him, and answered: “I live to fulfill other people’s wishes.
 I have a very good memory.
-I can remember all names, but I cannot tell which one is mine.
+I can remember all the names, but I cannot tell which one is mine.
 So how do you expect me to tell you what your name is?
-But one thing I know: the best story that you can tell … the best story you can be … is not somebody else’s.
+But one thing I can tell you: the best story that you can tell … the best story you can be … is not somebody else’s.
 It’s yours!”

 It was morning … or evening, when I woke up from my dream… I don’t remember.
 I have a very good memory!
 I can remember all the names, but somehow, I couldn’t tell which one was mine.
 That day I remembered my name.
 And it wasn’t Confucius anymore.